amphp/http-server/docs/classes/request.md

 Returns an array of all the attributes stored in the request's mutable local storage.

+## `removeAttributes(): array`

+Removes all request attributes from the request's mutable local storage.

 ## `hasAttribute(string $name): bool`

 Check whether an attribute with the given name exists in the request's mutable local storage.

 ## `getAttribute(string $name): mixed`

 Retrieve a variable from the request's mutable local storage.

 {:.note}
 > Name of the attribute should be namespaced with a vendor and package namespace, like classes.

 ## `setAttribute(string $name, mixed $value): void`

 Assign a variable to the request's mutable local storage.

 {:.note}
 > Name of the attribute should be namespaced with a vendor and package namespace, like classes.